-Since the pioneer work of VanderLugt1 almost 40 years ago, optical two-dimensional (2-D) correlation techniques have been proved to be useful in various image-processing applications, such as pattern recognition and target tracking.
-Recently there has been increasing interest in three-dimensional (3-D) optical information processing because of its potential applications.
-A method for performing 3-D optical correlation was first proposed by Bamler and Hofer-Alfeis.2 In their study, the 3-D observed scene is first mapped, slice by slice along its longitudinal axis, onto a large 2-D plane.
-Then conventional 2-D optical correlations are performed between every slice and all the others.
+Recently, there has been increasing interest in three-dimensional (3-D) optical information processing because of its potential applications.
+A method for performing 3-D optical correlation was first proposed by Bamler and Hofer-Alfeis1, in which the 3-D observed scene is first mapped, slice by slice along its longitudinal axis, onto a large 2-D plane.
+Then, conventional 2-D optical correlations are performed between every slice with all the others.
 In this method the observed scene must be processed with intensive digital algorithms to reconstruct the 3-D image inside the computer memory before any correlation can be employed.

-Recently, other attempts at 3-D optical pattern recognition have been reported.^{3-8,10,11} Rosen has proposed to extend the correlation dimensions from 2-D to 3-D by introducing 3-D optical Fourier transform^{3,4} (FT).
-By fusion of several projections of the tested scene, a 3-D object function is first Fourier transformed, then filtered by some 3-D reference filter, and finally inversely Fourier transformed into the correlation space.
+Recently other attempts of 3-D optical pattern recognition were reported2-9.
+Rosen has proposed to extend the correlation dimensions from 2-D to 3-D by introducing 3-D optical Fourier transform (FT)^{2,3}.
+By fusing several projections of the tested scene, a 3-D object function is first Fourier transformed, filtered by some 3-D reference filter and finally inversely Fourier transformed into the correlation space.
 By this technique a target can be detected and located in its 3-D environment.
-Rosen's method was first demonstrated with a 3-D joint transform correlator5 (JTC).
-Later, the present authors proposed a method to implement 3-D distortion invariance for the 3-D pattern recognition by use of a single 2-D synthetic reference function in the 3-D JTC.6 As an alternative to the 3-D JTC, we also proposed a hybrid 3-D correlator with general complex filters.7 Esteve-Taboada et al. introduced into the 3-D object recognition8 the Fourier transform profilometry technique.9 A grating pattern is projected onto a 3-D object surface, and a digital camera captures the observed 2-D image of the scene.
-The obtained deformed grating patterns contain the information on the 3-D object's structure.
-These captured patterns are correlated with reference functions by a conventional 2-D optical correlator so that the targets can be recognized at the observed scene.
-Frauel et al. proposed a different 3-D object recognition technique using digital holography.10 First various 2-D viewpoint projections of the 3-D observed scene are reconstructed from a digital hologram.
-Then the system recognizes the true targets included in the tested 3-D scene by use of 2-D correlation techniques.
-Matoba et al. captured multiple perspectives of 3-D objects by a microlens array.11 The various perspectives of the reference and the input scene are cross correlated by a 2-D JTC, whereas the depth information of the 3-D objects is converted to angular information on the perspectives.
+His method has been firstly demonstrated with a 3-D joint transform correlator (JTC)4.
+Later, we have proposed a method to implement 3-D distortion invariance for the 3-D pattern recognition by use of a single 2-D synthetic reference function in the 3-D JTC5.
+As an alternative to the 3-D JTC, we have also proposed a hybrid 3-D correlator with general complex filters6.
+Esteve-Taboada et. al. have suggested to combine the Fourier transform profilometry technique10 with a conventional 2-D optical correlator for performing the 3-D object recognition.
+Frauel et. al. have proposed a different 3-D object recognition technique using digital holography8.
+First, 2-D various viewpoint projections of the 3-D observed scene are reconstructed from a digital hologram.
+Then, the system recognizes the true targets included in the tested 3-D scene by use of 2-D correlation techniques.
+Matoba et. al. have captured multiple perspectives of 3-D objects by a microlens array9.
+The various perspectives of the reference and the input scene are cross-correlated by a 2-D JTC, whereas the depth information of the 3-D objects is converted to angular information of the perspectives.

-The main criticism of all the various versions of the 3-D correlators developed at Ben-Gurion University3-7 (in the following we term them all BGU correlators) has been directed against their complexity and their extensive use of digital computation.
-To overcome these drawbacks, we propose here a new 3-D pattern recognition system, termed 3-D optical quasi-correlator (OQC).
-This system is a degenerate version of the hybrid BGU correlator.7 It can still recognize and locate objects in 3-D space, and thus the 3-D space invariance property is maintained.
+The main criticism on all the various versions of the 3-D correlators developed at Ben-Gurion University2-6 (BGU correlators, hereafter) has been directed against their complexity and their extensive use of digital computation.
+To overcome these drawbacks, we propose herein a new 3-D pattern recognition system, termed 3-D optical quasi-correlator (OQC).
+This system is a degenerate version of the hybrid BGU correlator6.
+It can still recognize and locate objects in 3-D space, and thus the 3-D space invariance property is maintained.
 However, the recognition in the 3-D OQC is not done by a complete 3-D correlation.
-Therefore in a few respects, such as simplicity and operation speed, the new system is superior to the BGU correlators.
-However, there is some penalty for this simplicity in reduction of the system's performance.
-For instance, the signal-to-noise ratio (SNR) is reduced compared with its value in the BGU correlators, as will be demonstrated in Section 3.
+Therefore, in a few aspects, like simplicity and operation speed, the new system is superior over the BGU correlators.
+However, there is some penalty for this simplicity by mean of reduction of the system's performances.
+For instance, the signal to noise ratio is reduced compared to its value in the BGU correlators, as demonstrated in the last section.